krausest/js-framework-benchmark/README.md

 Open [http://localhost:8080/webdriver-java/chart.html](http://localhost:8080/webdriver-java/chart.html) for the results

+A test showing the durations on my machine can be seen [here](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-java/chart.html)

 ## Execute the benchmarks with protractor and benchpress [deprecated]

 This uses the work of ShMcK [Framework-Performance-Tests-with-Meteor](https://github.com/ShMcK/Framework-Performance-Tests-with-Meteor) who put Protractor and BenchPress wonderfully to work.